linxux/LocalFileCompareAssist/README.md

 ## Version History
 ### 1.0.2 (Feb 24, 2012)
-* Fixed critical problem - the document cannot be updated after save the diff changes.
+* Fixed the critical problem - the document cannot be updated after save the diff changes.
 * Filter the unnecessary projects.

 ### 1.0.1 (Feb 23, 2012)